WebEngineering-FHNW/Kolibri/contrib/p6_wild_wyss/README.md

 - sequence of callback arguments in min$/safeMin$
 - SequenceBuilder is gone, performance tests shows how to use an array as a builder with even better performance.
 - moved immutable FocusRing to the examples
+- merged sequence/stdlib with the kolibri stdlib and the lambda directory

 ## wishlist
 - test against infinite sequence invariants (operator does not stall, lazy, take(0) === nil)